Nariett/Nariett/README.md

 - ⚡ Fun fact **I play games and i'm very funny**

-- 🏥 Now I'm doing an internship at an IT company
+- 🏥 Now I am looking for an internship in a company

 ## 🚀 Languages and Tools: